 This image is from Thomas Broughton’s “Letters from a Mahratta Camp”.

 As time passed, the royals moved from using Bamboo Pichkaris to Silver ones.
-As the V&A Museum states:

-This portable stand would have been used to hold the coloured water in the central chamber which is covered with a filigree silver dome.
-The syringes are conveniently stored around the exterior of the stand.
+“This portable stand would have been used to hold the coloured water in the central chamber which is covered with a filigree silver dome.
+The syringes are conveniently stored around the exterior of the stand.”

-How other states celebrate Holi
+How different Indian States celebrate Holi

 The Holi festival in Calcutta during the 1850s has been captured in this painting commissioned by the British.
 It has men daubed with red powder dancing, singing and drumming towards a tank.
 In the centre, a man is being carried on a flat charpoy.
 Bystanders include ascetics and sweetmeat sellers.
 Even till this day, Holi in Bengal is incomplete without sweets!